RedHatInsights/frontend-starter-app/README.md

 ### Testing

+- `npm run verify` will run linters and tests
 - Travis is used to test the build for this code.
-  - `npm run test` will run linters and tests
+  - You are always notified on failed builds
+  - You are only notified on successful builds if the build before it failed
+  - By default, both `push` events as well as `pull_request` events send notifications
+  - Travis is defaulted to notify #insights-bots

 ## Deploying